 Use a storage bench or medicine cabinet for both functionality and added elegance.
 Wood is a popular choice for cabinets or shelving units.
 This versatile material adds warmth and glow that will only benefit your relaxing hideaway.
 Plus, it balances outs the cooler elements of marble, glass and tile that are typically found in a bathroom.

 Add art pieces

-Whether it’s on the back of the toilet, on top of a cabinet or sitting on your sink, accent pieces add an artistic flare to your sanctuary.
-Select hanging wall art or a sculpture that reflects the elements of the outdoors, like leaves or metals, to bring natural harmony into your bathroom.
+Whether it’s on the back of the toilet, on top of a cabinet or sitting on your sink, accent pieces add an artistic flair to your sanctuary.
+Select hanging wall art or sculpture that reflects the elements of the outdoors, like leaves or metals, to bring natural harmony into your bathroom.

 Create a glow